input-output-hk/cicero/docs/facts-explained.md

 }
 ```

-## There are currently only two ways of storing binary artifacts while creating/updating a fact
+## There are currently two ways of storing binary artifacts while creating/updating a fact

+**Note:** It's not ideal to do this if you want to generate output use **std.postFact** in an Action instead.

 ### Json of fact piped with binary data
 ```